RyanJarv/marionette/README.md

 taking longer to start up (although may cause issues with certain provisioning tools).
 This is a well known attack, only change to what I've seen elsewhere is adding Event Bridge and Lambda.

+In general this is an improved version of [UserDataSwap](https://github.com/RyanJarv/UserDataSwap).

 ## Active vs Passive

 Marionett can run in either active or passive mode, passive is generally safer and less likely to interfere with